 - Continuing to carry out work depicted in the OU Current Grant Activities graphic shown earlier in this report in Figure 1. - Continue to identify IES complex industries and related industry needs to support expansion in the region and/or at the PORTS site.
 Conduct targeted industry site infrastructure analysis to inform sequencing for D&D including conducting a comparison of current site conditions versus conditions needed to support commercial use in specific targeted industry sectors to inform DOE decisions on property transfer. - Viable clusters for future development that have been identified included energy, advanced manufacturing, and transportation/logistics.
-Convene roundtables when requested by SODI to focus on developing Public Private Partnerships for Advanced Manufacturing and Transportation/Logistics Sectors. - Identify siting requirements such as utilities and other assets to be left in place resulting in cost avoidance for DOE.
-Utilize GIS to display information when appropriate. - Create reuse attributes index when requested by SODI to identify/summarize recreational, green space and conservation attributes.
-Create index/matrix of infrastructure requirements for targeted industries

-(e.g. water, gas, electric, security, other).
+Convene roundtables focused on developing Public Private Partnerships for Advanced Manufacturing and Transportation/Logistics Sectors. - Identify siting requirements such as utilities and other assets to be left in place resulting in cost avoidance for DOE.
+Utilize GIS to display information when appropriate. - Create reuse attributes index to identify/summarize recreational, green space and conservation attributes.
+Create index/matrix of infrastructure requirements for targeted industries (e.g. water, gas, electric, security, other).
 This could serve to identify assets to preserve rather than demolish, resulting in the potential for DOE cost avoidance in this effort.
-Incorporate the management of site ecological assets/natural capital assets management as appropriate.

-- Conduct analysis of transportation networks of presumed industrial users' demands on road, rail and barge.
-This assessment will inform an aspect of NEPA analysis regarding how transportation and how the proposed action - site reuse - would impact transportation networks.
-At the request of SODI, this activity is currently tabled until SODI's site reindustrialization initiatives are more fully formed. - Develop and assist with the execution of a site repurposing implementation plan and SODI Resource Manual as requested/as appropriate and incorporate Federal Programs as appropriate. - Produce data needed to support these efforts (e.g. this may include maintaining existing data dashboards, creating profiles of regional economies-and/or other data to be determined). - Continue to identify and engage external and/or private sector resources that could be interested in utilizing site assets for future business development and job creation in the region. - Continue to inform and update key regional and political stakeholders on activities and progress. - Leverage other funding opportunities where possible and especially pursue opportunities to bring private sector dollars and/or public private sector partnerships to the PORTS site, - \circ This includes building upon current initiatives with entities such as: - commercial partners interested in exploring bio-energy opportunities at the site - university partners interested in conducting RD & D in advanced energy/renewable energy endeavors at the site, and - technology commercialization experts, private sector venture capitalists and pre-seed fund resources interested in investing in Southern Ohio companies. - Other activities to be defined in collaboration with program partners.
+Incorporate the management of site ecological assets/natural capital assets management as appropriate. - Conduct analysis of transportation networks of presumed industrial users' demands on road, rail and barge.
+This assessment will inform an aspect of NEPA analysis regarding how transportation and how the proposed action - site reuse - would impact transportation networks. - Develop and assist with the execution of a site repurposing implementation plan as requested/as appropriate and incorporate Federal Programs as appropriate. - Produce data needed to support these efforts (e.g. this may include maintaining existing data dashboards, creating profiles of regional economies-and/or other data to be determined). - Continue to identify and engage external and/or private sector resources that could be interested in utilizing site assets for future business development and job creation in the region. - Continue to inform and update key regional and political stakeholders on activities and progress. - Leverage other funding opportunities where possible and especially pursue opportunities to bring private sector dollars and/or public private sector partnerships to the PORTS site, - This includes building upon current initiatives with entities such as: - commercial partners interested in exploring bio-energy opportunities at the site - university partners interested in conducting RD & D in advanced energy/renewable energy endeavors at the site, and - technology commercialization experts, private sector venture capitalists and pre-seed fund resources interested in investing in Southern Ohio companies. - Other activities to be defined.